bartkozal/vue-fraction-grid/README.md

 ### Responsive Design

 Responsive design is based on two options from settings: `approach` and `breakpoints`.

 If you set approach to `mobile-first` breakpoints with a single value will respond to media queries using `min-width` attribute.
-If you use `desktop-first` instead, breakpoints will have `max-width` attribute.
+If you use `desktop-first` instead, breakpoints will respond to `max-width` attribute.

 Breakpoints with two values respond to `(min-width: <length>) and (max-width: <length>)` query.

-So the following configuration:
+Following configuration:

 ```js
 Vue.use(VueFractionGrid, {